isc-projects/stork/changelog_unreleased/1872-error-deadlock-detected-context-while-locking-tuple-0-66-in-relation-service.md

 [bug] slawek

-    Fixed deadlocks on the HA-related tables in the database.
-Fixed infinite appending the same backup server ID to an array in one HA-related table.
+    Fixed deadlocks in the database while detecting Kea HA services including backup servers.
+They were caused by infinitely appending the same backup server ID to one of the database tables.
     (Gitlab #1872)